uvaaland/optimizely/README.md

-# OPTIMIZELY API FOR M4A
+# PULLING DATA FROM OPTIMIZELY

-Code for pulling Optimizely data for M4A.
+Code for pulling project, experiment, stats, and variation data from Optimizely.

 ## SETUP